rgeraldporter/booltable/README.md

 | logic2 | a < b  | b !== 4 | c > a   | d < 1000       | true   | true  | false  | false  |
 | logic3 | a < b  | b === 4 | c === a | d > 1000       | false  | false | true   | false  |

-Better yet, this can be also created using a more expressive API, `BoolTable`.
+This can be also created using a more expressive API, `BoolTable`.

 ```js
 const tt = BoolTable.of([